jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 to manage cyber risk well AND do so with minimal cost.
 Given the choice, most organizations take the risk-averse route of spending more to maximize risk reduction.

-9
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

-# What are we doing?
 ## Security Practices
 We now examine what organizations are doing to meet the objectives discussed in the previous section.
 To do this, we asked respondents about a set of 25 security practices at their organizations.
 These practices were drawn from several standards, such as the NIST